Navaghana

-Navaghana (Note: Older chronology mentions him as Navaghana IV.) was a Chudasama Rajput king of Saurashtra region of western India who reigned from 1306 CE to 1308 CE (VS 1362 to VS 1364).
+Navaghana (Note: Older chronology mentions him as Navaghana IV.) was a Chudasama king of Saurashtra region of western India who reigned from 1306 CE to 1308 CE (VS 1362 to VS 1364).
 His capital was at Junagadh.

 Reign

-Navaghana was middle aged when he succeeded his father Mandalika I. He is mentioned in the genealogy in inscriptions at Neminath Temple (c.
-VS 1510 or 1454 CE) on Girnar where he is praised as a mighty warrior.
-This inscription describes the Chudasamas as being of Yadava origin.
+Navaghana was middle aged when he succeeded his father Mandalika I. He is mentioned in the inscriptions of Neminath Temple (c.
+VS 1510 or 1454 CE) on Girnar where he is remembered as a mighty warrior.
 During his short reign of two years, he had installed Shivalinga in the Somanatha temple which was destroyed during reign of his father.
 He probably died in a local conflict with Muslims in 1308 CE.
 He was succeeded by his younger brother (although the Girnar inscription says his "son"), Mahipala I. (Note: Although the Girnar inscription says "son", according to D. B. Diskalkar, Navaghana was actually Mahipala I's older brother, not his father.)